My Personal Journey To Finding and Maintaining Peace. Tips On How You Can Do The Same.

 Living In Peace

 I try my best to live everyday in peace no matter what is going on around me.
 Of course I have “off days”, I will still cuss someone out, and I am a bit impatient still.
 Through it all the main goal is to return to my safe haven of peace as soon as possible.
 I find peace in knowing this journey is also a work in progress.
 When I’m at peace I can make better decisions and I open myself to receiving from God or as I often refer, The Universe.

 The more I find peace, the less i’m willing to tolerate in regards to things and people who take away from it.
 Relationships have changed, things I watch, read, and listen to have dramatically shifted, and I only do things that fit into my aura.
 All of it is in the name of peace.

 Finding Peace and Maintaining It.
-6 Personal Habits I Practice.
+6 Habits I Practice, and You Can Too.

 Just like making money, peace is one thing to get.
 However maintaining it is key.
 Here are a few things that contribute to me keeping mine.